 to help our clients get the compensation they deserve.
 We can work with

-you to prepare a thorough claim that takes into account all present and
+you to prepare a thorough claim that takes into account:

 The Womac Law Firm will work hard for you, so you can concentrate on recovering.